1962–1963 New York City newspaper strike: Preliminary actions

-Alternative media
+Alternative media and strike impact

 A number of publications were created or benefited from the strike.
 The New York Review of Books was created during the strike, issuing its first copies on February 21, 1963, with circulation reaching 75,000 during the strike, before retreating to between 50,000 and 60,000 following the strike.
-The Brooklyn Eagle saw circulation grow from 50,000 to 390,000 before shrinking to 154,000 before it was hit with a deliverers' strike on June 27, 1963.
+The Brooklyn Eagle saw circulation grow from 50,000 to 390,000 before shrinking to 154,000 before it was hit with a separate deliverers' strike on June 27, 1963.

+Tiger, Tiger Burning Bright, a dramatic stage play written by playwright Peter Feibleman premiered on Broadway at the Booth Theatre in 1962.
+Critically acclaimed, the play closed after only 33 performances, with The New York Times saying that the play was "Fatally wounded by the newspaper strike in New York".

+Fortunato Pope, publisher of the Italian-language daily newspaper Il Progresso Italo-Americano, launched an English-language tabloid called the New York Daily Report.

 WABC-FM adopted a prototypical all-news radio format during the 114-day strike, preceding WINS as the first station with an all-news format in New York City.

 Leonard Andrews, employed by a credit card company, the Uni-Serv Corporation, approached the company's customers about advertising in a publication he created called The New York Standard, the largest of several alternative papers published during the strike, reaching a peak circulation of more than 400,000 and appearing for 67 issues.
-Other substitute newspapers were The New York Daily Report and "The New York Metropolitan Daily.
+Other substitute newspapers were The New York Daily Report and The New York Metropolitan Daily.